btp-automation-scenarios/curated-tools/README.md

-# List of Curated Tools for Teraform and OpenTofu
+# List of Curated Tools for Terraform and OpenTofu

 > [!CAUTION]
 > WORK IN PROGRESS